How to Compute the Probability of a Word: Subwords and Language Models

 \subsection{From Words to Subwords and Back}

-A tokeniser comes equipped with a vocabulary $\vocab$, whose elements are subwords $\subword \in \vocab$; each of these subwords represents a sequence of characters $\characters \in \alphabet^*$. \footnote{While subwords can be mapped back to a set of characters, they need not consist of only characters from the alphabet $\alphabet$.
-Additional markers---such as \bow---can be used.} A \defn{detokenisation function} $\subwordcharsmap: \vocab^* \to \alphabet^*$ can then be defined by simply mapping a sequence of subwords to the characters they represent and concatenating them together.
-Tokenisers also provide a \textbf{tokenisation function} $\charsubwordsmap: \alphabet^* \to \vocab^*$, which takes as input a character sequence and maps it to a subword sequence.
-Notably, multiple subword sequences may map to the same character sequence; most tokenisers, however, choose one of these subword sequences as a canonical choice and use a deterministic tokenisation function.
+We define a tokeniser here as a tuple $\langle\vocab, \subwordcharsmap, \charsubwordsmap\rangle$.
+This tuple consists of: (i) a \defn{vocabulary} $\vocab$, whose elements are subwords $\subword \in \vocab$, each of which represents a sequence of characters $\characters \in \alphabet^*$; \footnote{While subwords can be mapped back to a set of characters, they need not consist of only characters from the alphabet $\alphabet$.
+Additional markers---such as \bow---can be used.} (ii) a \defn{detokenisation function} $\subwordcharsmap: \vocab^* \to \alphabet^*$, which is simply a function that maps a sequence of subwords to the characters they represent and concatenates them together; (iii) a \textbf{tokenisation function} $\charsubwordsmap: \alphabet^* \to \vocab^*$, which takes as input a character sequence and maps it to a subword sequence.
+Notably, multiple subword sequences may map to the same character sequence.
+However, most tokenisers specify one of these subword sequences as the canonical mapping and employ a deterministic tokenisation function.